Skip to content

 Property Explanation/value

-bridgelevel A whole number indicating the level of elevation.
-Using this value, bridges and tunnels can be rendered in the correct order
+bridge_level A whole number indicating the level of elevation.
+Using this value, bridges and tunnels can be rendered in the correct order.

 is_indoor If present, indicates that the road is inside a building.